 Red Raspberry Leaf (Rubus idaeus): An herb that supplies high levels of iron and other minerals to the uterus, it can help to build a nourishing uterine lining.
 Raspberry leaf works to tone the uterine muscles, preparing for the hard work of labor.
-It’s high nutritional content is a valuable tool for women preparing for pregnancy, and to maintain adequate nutrition through pregnancy.
+Its high nutritional content is a valuable tool for women preparing for pregnancy, and to maintain adequate nutrition through pregnancy.
 Useful in curbing diarrhea.
-Has been used to promote and expedient labor.
+Has been used to promote and expedite labor.
 Note: Not to be used in the 1st trimester for those women with a history of recurrent miscarriage.

 If you have any of the following conditions and desire to use a natural approach to healing, which may include the use of herbs, please find a qualified herbalist, midwife or naturopathic doctor, someone you can work one-on-one with.
-Never self prescribe herbs for these conditions, it is best to seek the guidance of a herbal health care professional.
+Never self-prescribe herbs for these conditions; it is best to seek the guidance of a herbal health care professional.
 A qualified practitioner will be able to complete a full assessment and suggest herbs that are just right for your particular needs!

 - Group B Strep Infection

 - Chronic Insomnia